THATGUYABHISHEK

 Introduction

-Excel charts looked embarrassingly outdated.
-Users spent their first 30 seconds after inserting a chart manually changing colors — a clear signal that defaults were broken.
+Excel charts looked embarrassingly outdated. about 40% users spent their first 30 seconds after inserting a chart manually changing colors — a clear signal that defaults were broken.
 As Lead Designer, I championed a deceptively simple but strategically critical fix: modernize the default color palette.
 This 'low-code' change delivered the highest ROI of any design intervention in FY25, achieving 96% acceptance and becoming the foundation for all subsequent AI-powered features.

 96% Kept Modern Colors